Latin America’s evangelical churches hard hit by pandemic

 According to the Nicaraguan Evangelical Alliance, which includes most of the more than 100 Christian denominations in the country, at least 44 pastors have died since March.
 Not all of those deaths were confirmed as COVID-19 because of a lack of testing.

-Evangelical pastors in Bolivia tried to maintain contact with parishioners even though churches in most part of the country remained closed.
+Evangelical pastors in Bolivia tried to keep in contact with parishioners even though churches in most part of the country remained closed.

 “They went to pray, to visit the sick; in that work they died,” said pastor Luis Aruquipa of the National Christian Council, who said more than than 100 evangelical pastors have died in the pandemic.